ianmaclarty/amulet/doc/spritepack.md

 This will generate `mysprites.png` and `mysprites.lua`
 in the current directory.

+The `@32` after the font file specifies the size of the glyphs to generate (in this case 32px).

 To use the generated sprite sheet in your code, first required the Lua module and then pass the fields in that module to `am.sprite` or `am.text`.
 For example: